 About The Lower Merion Historical Society

-Thus on November 3, 1949 the Main Lines Times (our emphasis) noted the first meeting of the Lower Merion Historical Society.
-Ninety community residents—about three times more than expected—had showed up; most had to stand throughout the meeting.
+Thus on November 3, 1949, the Main Lines Times noted the first meeting of the Lower Merion Historical Society.
+Ninety community residents—about three times more than expected—showed up; most had to stand throughout the meeting.

-Over the following seventy years, The Society has gathered and preserved thousands of books, maps, photographs and artifacts that tell the stories of our people and communities.
-Scores of neighbors have donated their possessions, time and money to this cause.
+Over the following 70 years, the Society has gathered and preserved thousands of books, maps, photographs, and artifacts that tell the stories of our people and communities.
+Scores of neighbors have donated their possessions, time, and money to this cause.
 Hundreds of volunteers have provided educational programs to the public.
-Thousands of students, residents and scholars have worked with the Society’s extensive resources, in person and online.
+Thousands of students, residents, and scholars have worked with the Society’s extensive resources, in person and online.
 The Lower Merion Historical Society is a vital force in preserving and sharing the rich heritage of Lower Merion and Narberth.

 Our Mission